flibbles/tw5-relink/README.md

 ## How to test

-Testing requires `npm` to be installed, as well as `tiddlywiki` to be installed and available on the command line (most likely installed using `npm`).
+Make sure you have `tiddlywiki` available on your PATH.
+From the project root directory, type:

-Then run: `npm test`
+Then run: `tiddlywiki --build test`